senzing-garage/g2snapshot/README.md

 as snapshots can be compared through time*

-Or, for a specific data source ...
+Or, for a specific data source:
 ```console
 python3 G2Snapshot.py -o /myproject/snapshots/snapshot1-mm-dd-yyyy -d mydatasource
 ```